aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-bubble-chart-error-bars-java-aspose-slides/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Create a Bubble Chart with Custom Error Bars in Java Using Aspose.Slides
+# How to Add Custom Error Bars to a Bubble Chart in Java Using Aspose.Slides

+Creating clear, data‑driven presentations often means going beyond simple charts.
+By learning **how to add custom error bars** to a bubble chart, you give your audience insight into variability and confidence levels for each data point.
+In this tutorial you’ll see how to set up a Java project with Aspose.Slides, add a bubble chart to a slide, configure error bars per point, and finally save the result as a PowerPoint file.

-## Introduction
+## Quick Answers

-Enhancing your presentations with detailed data visualizations is essential, and bubble charts with custom error bars are no exception.
-With Aspose.Slides for Java, creating these sophisticated charts becomes straightforward and efficient.
-This tutorial will guide you through initializing a presentation, crafting a bubble chart, configuring custom error bars, setting specific values for each data point, and saving your work.

-**What You'll Learn:**
-- Initializing an empty presentation
-- Creating a bubble chart in Java
-- Configuring and customizing error bars
-- Setting specific error bar values for data points
-- Saving the presentation efficiently

-Let's explore how you can achieve these tasks with ease!
+- **What library is required?** Aspose.Slides for Java (latest version).
+- **Which chart type supports custom error bars?** Bubble chart (`ChartType.Bubble`).
+- **Can error bars be set per data point?** Yes – use `ErrorBarsCustomValues` for X/Y plus/minus values.
+- **Do I need a license?** A free trial works for testing; a full license removes evaluation limits.
+- **How long does the implementation take?** About 10‑15 minutes for a basic example.

 ## Prerequisites

-Before we begin, ensure your environment is correctly set up.
-You'll need:
+Before we begin, make sure you have:

 - **Java Development Kit (JDK):** Version 8 or higher.
-- **Aspose.Slides for Java:** Include the library in your project.
-This tutorial uses version 25.4 with JDK16.
+- **Aspose.Slides for Java:** Add the library to your project (see Maven/Gradle snippets below).
-- **IDE:** Any Java IDE such as IntelliJ IDEA, Eclipse, or NetBeans is suitable.
+- **IDE:** IntelliJ IDEA, Eclipse, NetBeans, or any editor you prefer.

 ### Required Libraries and Dependencies

-Here's how to add Aspose.Slides to your project using Maven or Gradle:

 **Maven:**
 ```xml